 Confidentiality obligations can survive the termination of the employment contract if so agreed between the parties.
-A non-compete clause is unlikely to be enforceable, unless this applies to a high-level executive and has been executed as a separate commercial contract (see above, Restriction of Activities).
+A noncompete clause is unlikely to be enforceable, unless this applies to a high-level executive and has been executed as a separate civil agreement (see above, Restriction of Activities).
 A non-solicitation clause will be difficult to enforce due to the burden of proof and the unfamiliarity of the Vietnamese courts with these types of clauses.